Permafrost/Tundra/README.md

       created, such as `folder1.folder2:service3`.
 If an element with the given name already exists, an exception will be thrown.

+* #### tundra.service:defer

+  Defers execution of the given service using a dedicated single thread.
+The service is not executed immediately, and is instead queued to wait to be executed until the defer thread becomes available.

+  * Inputs
+    * `$service` is the fully-qualified name of the service to be deferred.
+    * `$pipeline` is an optional IData document which, if specified, contains the input arguments for the invocation of `$service`; in other words, the invocation is scoped to this IData document.
+If not specified, the invocation is unscoped, and hence the service will operate directly against the pipeline itself.

 * #### tundra.service:ensure

   Provides a try/catch/finally pattern for flow services.